AltahhanAi/Data_Science/docs/content/unit1/01_03_data_preparation.md

 For example, from a set of artefacts, two features are the mass and volume.
 The density of these artefacts (density=mass/volume) can be deduced, which would be a good predictor to classify items based on the material that they are made of.

 An example of a more involved process is a Fourier Transformation (FT).
 FT is used to extract or map the data into a new space.
-It is well known that if two time series with different frequencies and some noise are combined, a surprisingly chaotic signal would be received (which would be what is normally looked at when a real time series is dealt with).
+It is well known that if two time series with different frequencies and some noise are combined, a surprisingly chaotic signal would be received (which would be what is normally looked at when a real-time series is dealt with).
 However, if FT is applied it will show exactly two time series with two different frequencies.
 This can be used to filter noise and to extract specific information from regarding one of the two time series.

 Please see Figure 1.4 below.
-To learn more about intuition of FT, watch this YouTube video: <a href="https://www.youtube.com/watch?v=spUNpyF58BY" target="_blank">What is the Fourier Transform?
+To learn more about the intuition of FT, watch this YouTube video: <a href="https://www.youtube.com/watch?v=spUNpyF58BY" target="_blank">What is the Fourier Transform?
 A visual introduction.</a>

 ![Diagram showing the application of the Fourier transform to identify the underlying frequencies in time series data.](images/DS_IMG004.png)
 **Figure 1.4.** Application of the Fourier transform to identify the underlying frequencies in time series data.
 Source: Tan et al, 2019, p.83, Figure 2.12.